stephent2023/mas_test/README.md

 This app creates an API used to send and recieve monitoring data to a MySQL database Developed  for use in openshift

-Deploy through the openshift CLI with the following command:
+Deploy through the openshift CLI with the following commands:
 ```
 oc new-app https://github.com/stephent2023/mas_test --name="api"
 oc expose service/api --port=8001